biggaji/biggaji/README.md

 -->
 - 🔭 I’m currently working on a javascript library, which i would make open source soon.
 - 💬 Ask me about Css and Javascript
-- 📫 You can reach me on twitter : https://twitter.com/bigg_aji
+- 📫 You can reach me on twitter : <a href="https://twitter.com/bigg_aji">@bigg_aji</a>
-- I have a youtube channel, where i teach how to code, please check it out and subscribe  : https://www.youtube.com/channel/UCaNTxRkQ01gMBnL1mgnM_KA
+- I have a youtube channel, where i teach how to code, please check it out and subscribe  : <a href="https://www.youtube.com/channel/UCaNTxRkQ01gMBnL1mgnM_KA">Codestack</a>
 <!--
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...